 Brian Dean’s 10K+ words article alone had 1000+ comments.
 Isn’t that enough for you to get an idea about the performance?

 These in-depth articles are the best from experts on the market.
-You should not follow them because when you are trying to stretch your post, your mind will automatically go to the overthinking state.
+You should not follow them because when you are trying to stretch your post, your mind will automatically go into an overthinking state.

-I believe, five good points are enough for a single blog post to catch the readers.
-With the experience, you can do your research to find which type performs the best by mixing the long and short form posts on your blog.
+I believe five good points are enough for a single blog post to catch the readers.
+With this experience, you can do your research to find which type performs the best by mixing the long and short-form posts on your blog.

 In the beginning, it took me about a week to complete a single blog post because I was overthinking and went through every word again and again before publishing it.

-Most of those articles have never even read by anybody.
+Most of those articles have never even been read by anybody.
 Not a single click or a social share.
-What is the result of wasting too much time picking the right words, correcting grammar and research on keywords?
+What results from wasting too much time picking the right words, correcting grammar, and researching keywords?

-I could have written at least one new blog post in that time.
-You have to be smart to take the right decision.
-You can spend days and publish an article which nobody has ever going to read, or you can write a few more.
+I could have written at least one new blog post at that time.
+You have to be wise to make the right decision.
+You can spend days and publish an article that nobody has ever going to read, or you can write a few more.

 As a beginner, I decided to set a deadline for my blog post and try my best to complete the article on time instead of going through the same piece for days.

-Without overthinking the topic, I can write a 1000+ words post within 4-5 hours excluding the research time now.
+Without overthinking the topic, I can write a 1000+ word post within 4-5 hours, excluding the research time now.
 Isn’t that great?

-You have already understood that overthinking hold you from writing great content, writing more, taking the next step without fear, starting your podcast series or your new Vlog channel on YouTube.
+You have already understood that overthinking holds you from writing great content, writing more, taking the next step without fear, and starting your podcast series or your new Vlog channel on YouTube.

-Spend 70% of your time for reading (do not waste time on picking “good” content.
+Spend 70% of your time reading (do not waste time picking “good” content.
 Read anything you’ve come across) and 30% for writing.

-This is how I work on my overthinking problem or at least how I wanted to do that.
-This ratio may change with the time and experience but, for the beginners, 70% is the bare minimum.
+This is how I work on my overthinking problem, or at least how I wanted to do that.
+This ratio may change with time and experience, but 70% is the bare minimum for beginners.